 Rhododendrons can range in size from tiny miniatures like R. impeditum, which gets no bigger than about a foot tall and wide, to towering, bushy trees that create colorful spring canopies above our heads.
 Their leaves may be shiny or dull, green, grey or variegated, fuzzy beneath or bare, curled at the edges or flat.
 Plus, you’ll find a rhodie blossom in nearly every color of the rainbow.
 And, although we generally think of these plants as spring bloomers, some varieties like the ‘Christmas Cheer’ cultivar will bloom in the dead of winter.
 And those that bloom the earliest in the year will sometimes surprise us with a second bloom later in the fall.
 Plus, the adaptable evergreen rhodendron provides great year-round interest in just about any garden – just be sure to match your plant choice to your planting zone when buying your plants.Rhodies are fairly simple to prune.
 Although many can bounce back from a heavy cutting to the ground, it may take years to regrow.
 Instead, pruning a little bit each year is the ideal way to keep your rhodies and azaleas looking good all the time.

 Take note: Rhododendrons will bloom even if you don’t deadhead them.
-Deadheading, or removing flower clusters after they have begun to fade, is really more of an aesthetic choice.
+Deadheading, or removing flower clusters using pruning shears after they have begun to fade is really more of an aesthetic choice.
 Think about it: plants have flowers that bloom, are pollinated and become seedpods.
 In nature, nobody is out there cutting spent flowers off wild shrubs.
 And those plants bloom year after year in an attempt to replicate themselves by forming new seed, which it hopes will form new plants.
 The same is true in your own garden.
 If you do choose to deadhead, try to remove spent flower heads right after blooming and before the tender branching buds begin to grow, or you may find yourself breaking lots of new growth accidentally.

 Before beginning to prune your rhodies, consider spreading a large tarp or old sheet under the shrub where you can drop all of your cuttings.
 This will allow you to work more quickly, and it will make cleaning up all the trimmings easy at the end of the day.